mjcumming/wiim/ISSUE_97_RESPONSE.md

 # Response to Issue #97 Follow-up

 Thank you for testing v0.2.17 and providing detailed feedback!
-We've addressed the volume issue and need some clarification on the other problems you reported.
+I've addressed the volume issue and need some clarification on the other problems you reported.

 **Note**: I see from [issue #98](https://github.com/mjcumming/wiim/issues/98) that you mentioned grouping seems to work now with the new version - that's great!
 The state/source issues you're experiencing are what we're focusing on here.

 ## ✅ Issue #1: Volume Level Missing Initially - FIXED

-We've identified and fixed the root cause: there was a race condition at startup where UPnP eventing hadn't sent the first volume event yet, but we were already excluding volume from HTTP polling.
+I've identified and fixed the root cause: there was a race condition at startup where UPnP eventing hadn't sent the first volume event yet, but we were already excluding volume from HTTP polling.

 **Fix**: The integration now always polls HTTP volume at startup, and only switches to UPnP volume once it has actually provided volume data (not just subscribed).
 This ensures volume is always available immediately.